ruanjx/VideoLab/README.md

 #### Transition

-We don't have a transition layer, so instead you can add a transform or operations to each RenderLayer to create a transition.
+We don't have a transition layer, so instead, you can add a transform or operations to each RenderLayer to create a transition.
 See more detail in **Transition Demo**.

 #### Custom Effects